hashicorp-services/tfm/site/docs/index.md

 HashiCorp Implementation Services (IS) has identified a need to develop a purpose built tool to assist our engagements and customers during a TFE to TFC migration.

-This tool has been develop to assist HashiCorp Implementation Services and customer engagements during an migration of TFE to TFC(or another TFE).
-Having a tool allows us the ability to offer a standardized offering to our customers.
+This tool has been developed to assist HashiCorp Implementation Services and customer engagements during an migration of TFE to TFC(or another TFE).
+Having a tool allows HashiCorp and the customer the ability to standardize the migration process.